ozzono/SFTP-Drive/SFTP Drive_en.md

 Download SFTP Drive ([link here](https://www.nsoftware.com/sftp/drive/)) at [NSoftware's official website](https://www.nsoftware.com/) and install it.

 ### Step 2:
->_For this step the shared storage server has ssh/sftp enabled with a known user and password or valid rsa public key._
+>_For this step the shared storage server must have ssh/sftp enabled with a known user and password or valid rsa public key._

 After the installation, you have to add a new server, as shown in the image below: